Tom Bush (rugby league): Background

-Tom Bush was born in England, he trained as an apprentice plumber on a part-time basis, and as of 2012 he has works with his father John as a plumber and a plasterer for the A&T Heating Services (named after John and Kathy Bush's sons Andrew and Tom).
+Tom Bush was born in England, he trained as an apprentice plumber on a part-time basis, and as of 2012 he has worked with his father, John, as a plumber and a plasterer for the A&T Heating Services (named after John and Kathy Bush's sons Andrew and Tom).

 Playing career

-Bush made his début for the Leeds Rhinos, and scored a try in the 62-4 victory over the Harlequins RL in the Super League at Headingley Rugby Stadium, Leeds on Saturday 6 March 2010.
+Bush made his début for the Leeds Rhinos, and scored a try in the 62-4 victory over the Harlequins RL in the Super League at Headingley, Leeds on Saturday 6 March 2010.